 Success at Camp and how to avoid Homesickness:

 We want to help you as a parent to set your child up for success at camp.
-While homesickness is very rare here at Camp Indianola where we play hard all day, we wanted to inform you about some tips and techniques to help your child prepare for a week away from their normal routine.
+We want to inform you about some tips and techniques to help your child prepare for a week away from their normal routine.
 Please visit this link for an excellent article published by the American Camp Association.

 For additional information on preparing your child for camp, we recommend reading this article published by HuffPost.

-Plan to arrive between 2pm and 3pm on the first day of camp for check-in.
 At check-in, our Health Care Volunteer will review your health forms and check in any medications (in original container/packaging please), and we’ll collect your Camp Store money.
-Pick-up time is from 10:00am – 10:30am the last day of camp.
-After the closing time, remember to stop by the check-out table to sign out and to collect your remaining Camp Store money.
+On the last day of camp, remember to stop by the check-out table to sign out and to collect your remaining Camp Store money.
 Parents, please bring your photo ID with you for pick-up.
 Contact us if you are unable to arrive at these times.

 If you are a High School camper driving yourself to camp, you will be asked to turn in your car keys at the beginning of camp, and they will be returned to you at the end of camp.